GSAPP-CDP/archive/projects/2026/AWeatheringStation.md

 - Situated structures on-site at Slide Ranch and the broader Golden Gate Recreation Area
 - Atmospheric metrics used for the in-house moisture boxes for remote autographic visualization
-- Integration with methods of fog computing and public land use coordination in international contexts, currently in the Central Mountains of Morocco and Central Coast of the Atacama Desert in Chile
+- Integration with methods of fog computing and public land use coordination in international contexts
 - Atmospheric sensing experiments for adaptive reuse potential of obsolete structures

 <br>